CRBS/Panfish/design/TechnicalSpec.md

 Command line:

-     panfishrunner (options) <file with list of programs to run.
+     panfishjobrunner (options) <file with list of programs to run.
 1 per line>

 (options)